Back to Blog

 • Olive Oil: The cornerstone of the Mediterranean diet.
 But at 120 calories per tablespoon, a "generous drizzle" over your salad can easily add 300 calories.

 • Smoothies and Acai Bowls: Often marketed as the ultimate health food, these can pack 500-800 calories when you factor in the fruit base, nut butters, granola, and honey toppings.
+These are prime examples of hidden calories that sabotage daily goals.

 The Acai Bowl vs. The Cheeseburger